-Closing a July deal with Houston-based National Oilwell Varco, Honolulu’s Mills Group has added to its real estate development and investment business Ameron Hawaii’s Oahu and Maui ready mixed, precast and aggregate operations.
+Closing a July 1 deal with Houston-based National Oilwell Varco, Mills Group has added to its real estate development and investment business Ameron Hawaii’s Oahu and Maui ready mixed, precast and aggregate operations.

 Ameron Hawaii is the Oahu market leader in ready mixed, with two Honolulu plants—Campbell Industrial Park headquarters plus Kapaa Quarry satellite—and a 50-mixer fleet, plus a sister business, Island Ready-Mix Concrete, running 20 mixers.
 The 20-acre flagship operation has companion precast and concrete pipe production.
 On Maui, Ameron Hawaii runs 40 mixers between Kahului (main), Kihei and Honokowai plants.

-Describing Ameron Hawaii in Pacific Business News as a “well-known and highly regarded name in the islands,” Mills Group founder Bill Mills notes how the transaction brings “ownership and control of this well-established company back to Hawaii … There will be no changes in current management or employees, and all operating and management decisions will now be made locally.”
+Citing Ameron Hawaii as a “well-known and highly regarded name in the islands,” Mills Group founder Bill Mills notes how the transaction brings “ownership and control of this well-established company back to Hawaii … There will be no changes in current management or employees, and all operating and management decisions will now be made locally.”
 Wade Wakayama remains Ameron Hawaii president and chief executive officer, as Francis Kuhn continues to oversee Island RMC.